yxlu1cindy/e_learning/Deep Leaning/Notes_DL_Coursera.md

 1. Data split:
   - traditionally: 70%/30%(train/test),60%/40%/40%(train,dev(validation),test)
   - big data: if you have 1,000,000 data, you may only need 10000 to dev set and 10000 to test set. so 98%/1%/1% is also acceptable
+  - size of test set :big enough to give you high confidence in the overall performance of the system
   - data for dev and test must from same data sourse, which means same distribution.
 But training set can use another dataset, because we choose the algorithms based on the performance of the dev set
+  - Function: training set - train model; dev set - compare different model and choose the best one; test set - make a unbias estimation on the performance

 2. Bias and Variance (trade-off)
   - Assumptions 1: